Actively Recruiting

 • Presented with respiratory distress

-• Require respiratory support such as invasive mechanical ventilation, non-invasive positive pressure ventilation, or nasal cannula with FIO2 over 50% to maintain oxygen saturation between 90-95%
+• Require respiratory support in the form of invasive mechanical ventilation, non-invasive positive pressure ventilation, or nasal cannula with FIO2 over 50% to maintain oxygen saturation between 90-95%

 Not Eligible